 i.
 “In the first ways, which David walked in before he fell into those horrid sins of murder and adultery.”
 (Trapp)

 ii.
 “Have you never noticed the career of David?
-What a happy life David’s was up to one point!… But that hour when he walked on the roof of his house, and saw Bathsheba, and gave way to his unholy desires, put an end to the happy days of David… You recognize him as the same man, but his voice is broken; his music is deep bass, he cannot reach one high notes of the scale.
+What a happy life David’s was up to one point!….
+But that hour when he walked on the roof of his house, and saw Bathsheba, and gave way to his unholy desires, put an end to the happy days of David….
+You recognise him as the same man, but his voice is broken; his music is deep bass, he cannot reach one high note of the scale.
 From the hour in which he sinned he began to sorrow more and more.
 So will it be with us if we are not watchful.”
 (Spurgeon)

 b.
 Strengthened himself against Israel: Jehoshaphat recognized that the northern kingdom was a danger to Judah militarily, politically, and especially spiritually.
-He therefore strengthened the defenses against this threat and specifically did not according to the acts of Israel.
+He therefore strengthened the defenses against this threat and specifically walked…not according to the acts of Israel.